 “Dr. Nartey manages patient care to maximize each individual’s level of functioning and independence and to ensure delivery of high quality care,” says Lynn Ricci.
 Dr. Nartey leads a multidisciplinary approach to medical care and rehabilitation services on the unit to support patients and families in setting and achieving their individualized goals—with one ultimate patient goal in mind: going home.

 Nartey received his BS in Biology from the Virginia Union University and his MD from Ross University School of Medicine.
 He is board-certified in Internal Medicine.
 He completed post graduate training with a residency in internal medicine and was the Chief Medical Resident at St Mary’s Hospital in Waterbury, CT.

 About Hospital for Special Care

-Hospital for Special Care (HSC) is the fourth largest, free-standing long-term acute care hospital in the U.S. and the only one in the nation serving adults and children.
+Hospital for Special Care (HFSC) is the fourth largest, free-standing long-term acute care hospital in the U.S. and the only one in the nation serving adults and children.
 HSC is recognized for advanced care and rehabilitation in pulmonary care, acquired brain injury, medically-complex pediatrics, neuromuscular disorders including ALS research, spinal cord injury, comprehensive heart failure and comprehensive inpatient and outpatient treatment for children and adolescents with autism spectrum disorder.
-Located in New Britain and Hartford, CT, HSC operates inpatient and outpatient facilities serving Southern New England and the Tri-State area on a not-for-profit basis.
+Located in New Britain and Hartford, CT, HFSC operates inpatient and outpatient facilities serving Southern New England and the Tri-State area on a not-for-profit basis.
 For the latest news and information, please visit www.hfsc.org, and follow us on Facebook @HospitalforSpecialCare.